gmukherjee/gmukherjee.github.io/Teaching.md

         Required Units: 4.0
         Students:

-> All my class notes and lecture slides are available from their respective course-homes in <a href='http://blackboard.usc.edu'><i><font face="verdana" color="teal"><i>blackboard</i></font></i></a> -- USC's e-learning platform.
-Please look at the class syllabi and blackboard announcements for all other information regarding these classes.
-Also, if you feel the need to shoot an email to me regarding your class, please use the email address for that particular class (as told in class).
-I keep different emails for the different classes I teach and they are different from my USC or Marshall email.
+> My class notes and lecture slides can be accessed at <a href='http://blackboard.usc.edu'><i><font face="verdana" color="teal"><i>blackboard</i></font></i></a> -- USC's e-learning platform.
+Please look at the class syllabus and blackboard announcements for all other information.
+If you feel the need to email me regarding the class, please use the email address mentioned in the syllabus in blackboard.
+Please note that the email address for this class is different from my USC or Marshall email.

 * Regression & Generalized Linear Models for Business Applications